SeanDaniels/structures-algorithms/docs/_topics/04-trie.md

 ![Example Trie](/structures-algorithms/assets/images/trie.jpg)
 <br/><br/>
-A trie, also refereed to as a *digital tree* or *prefix tree*, is a search tree used for located specific keys from within a set.
+A trie, also refered to as a digital tree or prefix tree, is a search tree used for locating specific keys from within a set.
 Keys are usually strings, and links between nodes are defined/referenced by single characters.

 Nodes in a trie do not store a key value.
 Trie node's are defined by their position with the structure.

 The first structure I covered was a binary search tree.
 In that structure, a node contained two pointers.
 My understanding of a trie is that it can be built as an n-ary tree, meaning that each node can point to n child nodes.

 Typical trie node's have two primary components:
-- Children
+- Some structure containing pointers to the node's children
-- A leaf node marker
+- A marker designating node as leaf

 A node's children are stored as pointers in an additional data structure.
 The examples that I have found so far use a fixed sized array, with a lay out looking something like this: